medbbh/rim_weather/README.md

-# Weather App
+# RIM Weather

-**Weather App** is a Flutter-based mobile application that provides real-time weather information specifically for cities in Mauritania.
+**RIM Weather** is a Flutter-based mobile application that provides real-time weather information specifically for cities in Mauritania.
 Built using Flutter, the app leverages the OpenWeather API for fetching weather data and utilizes Flutter Bloc for state management.

 ## Features